byu-cpe/ecen522r-hw-security/_labs/trojan_1.md

 1. Use the Gowin Analyzer Oscilloscope (GAO) to view the DES encryption.
     * The encryption process happens repeatedly, so you can use GAO to view the signals repeatedly performing the encryption; however, after the first encryption cycle (which happens very fast, before you can start capture with GAO), the result in the RAM should not change.
     * If you look at `des.v`, you will see the clock is being slowed down by 50x, resulting in a 1MHz clock.
 You may want to clock the logic analyzer using this slower clock signal so that you are not viewing the same data repeatedly.
 You can shorten the capture window down to 32, which will be large enough to capture all rounds of encryption at least once.
-1. **REPORT:** Answer the following questions in your report
+1. **REPORT:** Answer the following questions in your report:
     1. Use the plaintext and key provided and add them in the `des.v Verilog file:

            desIn = 64'hA42F891BD376CE05
            key64 = 64'h0123456789ABCDEF

-    1. Store all the encryption results for the 16 rounds in an implemented RAM and show the result of the final round (upper 64 bits of the 1024-bit RAM).
-You can verify the correct encryption using an online tool, such as http://des.online-domain-tools.com/
+        Store all the encryption results for the 16 rounds in an implemented RAM and show the result of the final round (upper 64 bits of the 1024-bit RAM).
+You can verify the correct encryption using an online tool, such as <http://des.online-domain-tools.com/>

     1. Which module is creating the key for each round?
 How?
     1. Which module is doing the Feistel function?